3 Squadron STORIES

 He is buried in St John's Churchyard, Reid, ACT, Row No. A7, Plot 303.
 No headstone exists.

-Callander's brother Alex had been killed in Belgium in 1917.
+Callander's brother Alex had been killed the First World War in Belgium, in 1917.
 Their mother placed the following couplet on Alex's war-grave headstone: "He gave his life, his all, in answer to freedom's call."

 The farm-worker Walter Ernest JOHNSON, who had to break off pieces of the smashed plane with his bare hands in order to pull Callander from the flaming wreckage, received a Bronze Medal bravery award from the Royal Humane Society of Australasia for his efforts.